rriley513/Number-Theory-Ciphers/README.txt

 Implementation notes:

+Uploading/ lack of Git history: I actually did write the entire project in a Git Repositry, using careful commits.
+Renaming the main folder made the repository implode on itself, and after several recovery attempts I just uploaded the source files instead.

 *RSA limitations: as said in file comments, a proper RSA cipher would need some BigInt equivalent.
 Such a conversion wouldn't add any fun to the project, so it was excluded.
 Hence, please only use relatively small primes.